 Scott Parker’s career included a tour of the capital with spells at five separate London clubs, enjoying spells at both Charlton and Chelsea before making the move to West Ham – via Newcastle – in 2007.

-Parker’s performances saw him named as the FWA Footballer of the Year in 2010/11 despite West Ham suffering relegation from the Premier League, his all-action style not quite enough to secure the club’s safety.
+Parker’s performances saw him named as the FWA Footballer of the Year in 2010/11 despite West Ham suffering relegation from the Premier League, with his all-action style not quite enough to secure the club’s safety.

 With his international aspirations in mind, he departed for Spurs and spent two seasons in north London, anchoring the midfield in familiar tenacious style before finishing his career at Fulham.